-The High Tech Manufacturing industry in the Eindhoven region makes new agreements on better embedding Systems Engineering to strengthen Brainport's competitive position.
-Systems Engineering makes a fundamental contribution to the competitive position of the high-tech manufacturing industry in Brainport Eindhoven.
+The High Tech Manufacturing industry in the Eindhoven region makes new agreements on better embedding System Engineering to strengthen Brainport's competitive position.
+System Engineering makes a fundamental contribution to the competitive position of the high-tech manufacturing industry in Brainport Eindhoven.
 Yet you hardly ever hear the term and there are large differences in its interpretation, so that knowledge often remains within one company or even a single department.
-Moreover, existing training courses can hardly meet the real need for systems engineers.
+Moreover, existing training courses can hardly meet the real need for system engineers.
 To change this, TNO, Brainport Development, Holland Innovative, the High Tech Systems Center at TU Eindhoven, and VDL ETG have joined forces.

-In the coming years, together with a lot of other companies, they are going to put their energy into a better definition of the term, the exchangeability of systems engineering processes in the region, and in the establishment of a more targeted system of education.
-To achieve all this, the initiative has designed three phases; the first is focused on “shared description of the Brainport way of Systems Engineering”.
+In the coming years, together with a lot of other companies, they are going to put their energy into a better definition of the term, the exchangeability of system engineering processes in the region, and in the establishment of a more targeted system of education.
+To achieve all this, the initiative has designed three phases; the first is focused on “shared description of the Brainport way of System Engineering”.
 The intention is to open up the initiative to all stakeholders in the ecosystem, from educational institutions (such as Fontys Universities of Applied Sciences and the other universities of technology in the Netherlands) to industry (with an important role for SMEs) and government agencies.
 In the long term, the results should also improve the competitive position of Brainport Eindhoven.

 Naomie Verstraeten (Brainport Development), Wouter Leibbrandt (TNO ESI), Marc Hamilton (HTSC), Hans Meeske (Holland Innovative) and Hans Evers (VDL ETG) signed the cooperation agreement at the High Tech Campus Eindhoven on April 19.
 In his introductory speech, Wouter Leibbrandt elaborated on the reasons behind the initiative: